MollyAP/reading-notes3/201/Class-03/Class-03.md

 Where this can be useful is when you want to give a link a larger hit area by adding padding. <a> is an inline element like <span>; you can use display: inline-block to allow padding to be set on it, making it easier for a user to click the link.

 You see this fairly frequently in navigation bars.
 The navigation below is displayed in a row using flexbox and we have added padding to the <a> element as we want to be able to change the background-color when the <a> is hovered.
 The padding appears to overlap the border on the <ul> element.
 This is because the <a> is an inline element.

-Describe the CSS properties of margin and padding as characters in a story.
-What is their role in a story titled: “The Box Model”?
-List and describe the four parts of an HTML elements box as referred to by the box model.

 <h1>Learn JS</h1>